 All converted LandXML files are subject to automatic quality assurance checks as part of the digitisation process.
 Manual checks are also performed by DCS Spatial Services to assess data quality and business impacts.

 Where errors on a plan image are identified, corrections are applied to make the LandXML data useable.
-Error codes are inserted, along with attribute features, to identify the change.
-Errors can range from geometric miscloses to spelling mistakes.
-Where possible, amendments are given an error code.
+Error codes (see Error Code information sheet) are inserted, along with attribute features, to identify the change.
+Errors can range from geometric miscloses (where a parcel boundary does not form a closed shape) to spelling mistakes.

 How to access LandXML data